Madagascar 3: Europe's Most Wanted: Plot

-Shortly after becoming the co-leaders, the penguins and the chimpanzees leave Africa for Monte Carlo in their modified airplane.
-When they do not return, Alex, Marty, Melman, Gloria, King Julien, Maurice and Mort decide that they should go find them and return to their home at the Central Park Zoo in New York City.
-They find the penguins and chimpanzees at the Monte Carlo Casino.
-Chaos ensues, and the animals escape from Captain Chantel DuBois, the head of Monaco's Animal Control, who is determined to add Alex's head to her taxidermy collection.
+After crash-landing in Africa, penguins Skipper, Kowalski, Rico and Private, and chimpanzee duo Mason and Phil leave for Monte Carlo in their modified airplane.
+Whilst waiting, Alex, Marty, Melman, Gloria and lemurs King Julien, Maurice and Mort decide to find them so they can all return to their home at the Central Park Zoo in New York City.
+They find the penguins and chimps at the Monte Carlo Casino.
+Chaos ensues when the animals' cover is blown and they narrowly escape from Captain Chantel DuBois, the head of Monaco's animal control service, who is determined to add Alex's head to her taxidermy collection.

-When their aircraft crash-lands in France, the animals board a departing circus train.
-The circus animals—a sea lion named Stefano, a jaguar named Gia, and a tiger named Vitaly—are suspicious of outsiders, so Alex lies about them being American circus animals.
-The circus is headed for a performance show in Rome, followed by one in London where they hope to impress an American promoter in order to get their first American tour.
+After their aircraft crash-lands and is beyond repair, the animals board a departing circus train.
+As the animals of Circus Zaragoza, which include New Zealand sea lion Stefano, jaguar Gia, and Siberian tiger Vitaly, are suspicious of outsiders, Alex therefore lies about them being American circus animals.
+The circus is headed for a show in Rome, followed by one in London, where they hope to impress a promoter to get their first American tour.
 To allay suspicion, the penguins purchase the circus from its human ringmaster with the fortune they gained in Monte Carlo.

-In Rome, Alex becomes enamored with Gia while Julien falls in love with performing bear Sonya.
-DuBois chases Julien and Sonya, but fails to catch them and is arrested for stealing the motor scooter.
+In Rome, Alex becomes enamored with Gia while Julien falls in love with performing Eurasian brown bear Sonya.
+DuBois attempts to pursue the couple in Vatican City, but fails to catch them and is taken into custody.
+After the Colosseum show proves to be a disaster, Stefano reveals to Alex that the circus was once famous and Vitaly was its star, skillfully jumping through ever-smaller hoops.
+However, an accident during one of his stunts resulted in him losing his passion and the entire circus suffering as a result.

-The performance at the Colosseum in Rome is a disaster: the animals' acts go awry and they are chased off by the angry audience, though they escape on the train.
-Stefano explains to Alex that the circus was once famous and Vitaly was its star, skillfully jumping through ever-smaller hoops.
-However, a severe burn during one of Vitaly's stunts caused him to lose his passion and the entire circus suffered as a result.
-Alex convinces the circus animals to come up with a new and exciting all-animal act that will restore their former glory.
+When the train stops at the Alps, Alex convinces the circus animals to devise a new and exciting all-animal act that will restore their former glory.
 Marty and Stefano find a new passion in being shot out of a cannon, while Melman and Gloria become adept at dancing together on a tightrope.
-Gia persuades Alex to teach her "Trapeze Americano" and the two begin to fall in love.
-Meanwhile, DuBois escapes from prison from printing a document photo of Alex performing at the Central Park Zoo and recruits her henchmen who were injured at the chase in Monte Carlo.
+Gia persuades Alex to teach her "Trapeze Americano" and soon romance flourishes between the duo.
+Meanwhile, DuBois escapes from prison and resumes her hunt.